Letter of Intent (LOI) Guidelines

-All applicants for the Independent Research Awards and The Cortney Barnett Research Awards must submit an LOI through our online application portal. https://www.grantrequest.com/SID_6123?SA=SNA&FID=35009.
+All applicants for the Independent Research Awards, The Cortney Barnett Research Award, and The Szymczak Family Research Award must submit an LOI through our online application portal. https://www.grantrequest.com/SID_6123?SA=SNA&FID=35009.

-March 9, 2021 – Independent Call for Research Proposals opens.
+- March 29, 2022 – Independent Call for Research Proposals opens

-May 31, 2021 – Applicants notified as to whether or not they may submit a full application.
+- June 8, 2022 – Applicants notified as to whether or not they may submit a full application

 LOIs should be single-spaced and formatted in 11-point font with 1-inch margins.
 All applicants will first submit an LOI to be reviewed by the Research Leadership Committee, which consists of experienced investigators and lay members, and selected members of our Medical Advisory Counsel.